Wunjo Way of Joy

 Silver Dollar Eucalyptus

-This Silver Dollar Eucalyptus tree grows just outside my back gate.
+Last Updated on July 9, 2024 This Silver Dollar Eucalyptus tree grows just outside my back gate.
 Each summer someone cuts it down in the name of fire safety and defensible space.
 No matter how valid the reason, I feel the loss deeply each time.
-It feels so wrong to me to unceremoniously cut down a healthy, thriving tree, grind it…
+It feels so wrong to me to unceremoniously cut down…

 Read More about Silver Dollar Eucalyptus